Poincar\'e series for surfaces with boundary: Introduction

 \subsection{Acknowledgements}

 I thank Nguyen Viet Dang, Colin Guillarmou and Gabriel Rivi\`ere for fruitful discussions.
+I also thank the anonymous referees for interesting suggestions that helped improve the quality of this manuscript.
 This project has received funding from the European Research Council (ERC) under the European Unions Horizon 2020 research and innovation programme (grant agreement No. 725967).